In line with industry best practice, a series of studies has been commissioned into the environmental aspects of the

 Inflows of water into the quarry, including groundwater, are stored in the quarry and pumped to the Balland Stream.
 This is authorised by the Environment Agency under a permit which limits the rate at which water can be discharged.
 The water storage helps to reduce flood risk in Ashburton.

 With the upgrade to the Waye Lane route in stage 0, there will be drainage improvements in the upper catchment of the Balland Stream which will provide increased attenuation and further reduce flood risk for Ashburton.

 As the quarry area increases to the east there will be more water to manage within the quarry, primarily due to rain falling on the enlarged quarry area, but also from groundwater inflow from further afield.
 However the capacity for water storage will also increase and the rate at which water is discharged will remain carefully controlled by the pumping regime and environmental permit to discharge.

 Water Flow to Kester Brook

 Springs north of Alston Farm and rainfall run-off from Alston Wood and Alston Farm flow south east across the farm fields.
-This unnamed watercourse, referred to as the Alston stream, mainly infiltrates to ground, but can also drain under the A38 via a culvert at Alston Cross to flow into the Kester Brook.
+This unnamed watercourse, referred to as the Alston stream, mainly infiltrates to ground, but can also drain under the A38 via a culvert near Alston Cross to flow into the Kester Brook.

-Springs and run-off east of Alston Farm, at Hooks Cross and the quarry extension area flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large culvert east of Caton Cross to join Kester Brook.
+Springs and run-off east of the quarry extension at Alston Farm, from Hooks Cross and Little Barton Farm, flow south adjacent to Caton Lane, and then north of Caton Farm to pass under the A38 via a large culvert east of Caton Cross to join Kester Brook.